iTwin/presentation/packages/hierarchies/README.md

 import { IModelConnection } from "@itwin/core-frontend";
 import { SchemaContext } from "@itwin/ecschema-metadata";
 import { ECSchemaRpcLocater } from "@itwin/ecschema-rpcinterface-common";
+import { createECSchemaProvider, createECSqlQueryExecutor } from "@itwin/presentation-core-interop";
 import {
-  createECSchemaProvider,
-  createCachingECClassHierarchyInspector,
-  createECSqlQueryExecutor,
-  createBisInstanceLabelSelectClauseFactory,
-  ECSqlBinding,
-} from "@itwin/presentation-shared";
-import {
+  createClassBasedHierarchyDefinition,
+  createHierarchyProvider,
   createLimitingECSqlQueryExecutor,
-  createHierarchyProvider,
-  createClassBasedHierarchyDefinition,
   createNodesQueryClauseFactory,
+  DefineInstanceNodeChildHierarchyLevelProps,
+  HierarchyNode,
   HierarchyProvider,
-  HierarchyNode,
 } from "@itwin/presentation-hierarchies";
+import { createBisInstanceLabelSelectClauseFactory, createCachingECClassHierarchyInspector, ECSqlBinding } from "@itwin/presentation-shared";

 // Not really part of the package, but we need SchemaContext to create a hierarchy provider.
 It's
 // recommended to cache the schema context and reuse it across different application's components to